- SUMMER 2020 TOURS: Small group tours (10 people or less) are now available. Masks are advisable. Physical distancing

-- COST: All tours are $25 per person and must be booked via this website.
+- COST: All tours are $30 per person and must be booked through this website.
 (You will get confirmation of your booking.)
 Payment (cash only) is accepted at the end of the tour.

-- TIMES: All tours are available any day of the week, morning (9:30 AM) or afternoon (1:30 PM), upon request.
+- TIMES: Tours are available any day of the week, morning (9:30 AM) or afternoon (1:30 PM) and take about three hours.
 Please specify your preferred day and time when booking a tour.
-(Note: A 9:30 AM starting time for summer tours is highly recommended as a way of avoiding the heat.)
+(Note: A 9:30 AM starting time for summer tours is recommended.)

-- PARTICIPANTS: Minimum tour size is three people.
+- SMALL GROUPS: Most tours have 3-5 people, allowing us to customize your tour to your specific interests.
+Minimum tour size is 3 people.
 If you request a tour for a day when fewer than three people have booked, you may be asked to wait for a later date.

 - Individuals or couples who want to proceed with a tour on a day when fewer than three people have booked, can do so for $90 -- the cost of a three-person tour.

 - STARTING POINTS: Tours proceed rain or shine and begin at one of four places:

-- Rideau Canal & Protest tours start from the giant spider statue (Maman) in front of the National Gallery on Sussex Drive.
+- Rideau Canal & Protest tours: the giant spider statue (Maman) in front of the National Gallery on Sussex Drive.

-- Indigenous & Parliament Hill tours start from the outdoor amphitheatre at the corner of Mackenzie and Rideau/Wellington, next to Milestone’s restaurant (across the street from the Chateau Laurier.
+- Indigenous & Parliament Hill tours: the outdoor amphitheatre at the corner of Mackenzie and Rideau/Wellington, next to Milestone’s restaurant (across the street from the Chateau Laurier.

-- SPECIAL ARRANGEMENTS: Please contact us for information about group rates, special tours, gift certificates and other special arrangements.
+- SPECIAL ARRANGEMENTS: Please contact us for information about group rates, special tours, gift certificates, presentations, and other special arrangements.

 What our clients say